ifejibola/AGMEETING/documentation/reports/week-7.md

 - Created user stories for the `Administrator` role.
 - Incorporated feedback from the requirements' presentation into the tech stack and testing sections of the report.
 - Created and submitted peer evaluations.

+### Ryan's Tasks

+- Created user storie for the `Moderator` role.
+- Incorporated feedback for Project Descriptions and Target User Groups into the Requirements report.
+- Reviewed and Submitted Requirements report.
+- Created and submitted peer evaluations.